pandit1781/pandit1781/README.md

 Hi there. 👋 Thanks for stopping by!
 My name is Edgars (or simply Edgar).
 I´m from 🇱🇻 , now living in :de: .

-In April 2024 I graduated from the Advanced Data Analytics Bootcamp @ [neuefische GmbH](https://github.com/neuefische) , where I learned new skills on how to approach any data analytics projects.
+:chart_with_upwards_trend: Graduate of Advanced Data Analytics Bootcamp @ [neuefische GmbH](https://github.com/neuefische) , where I learned new skills on how to approach any data analytics projects.

 :office: + :anchor: Prior to that I worked in international marine transport insurance and logistics crunching numbers, negotiating and purchasing insurance on behalf of large shipping clients.